 To understand this better, use your tongue or finger to feel the roof of your mouth.
 Behind your teeth and the ridges you can feel the roof is hard.
 When your nipple presses against this hard area in your baby’s mouth, it can hurt.

-In other positions, you need to work harder to help your baby latch
+In other positions, you may need to work harder to help your baby latch

-- Repeat until her mouth opens really wide, as wide as a yawn.
+baby opens really wide, as wide as a yawn.

 That last gentle push helps the nipple reach the right spot.
 Breastfeeding tends to feel better when your baby latches on asymmetrically, so that more of the areola (the dark part around your nipple) under the nipple is in her mouth than on top of the nipple.

-- Her lower lip is rolled out.
+• Your baby’s lower lip is rolled out.